Dzingel nets 2, Hurricanes top Panthers 6-3 for 4th straight

 Sergei Bobrovsky allowed four goals on 14 shots before being replaced by Sam Montembeault to start the second period.
 Montembeault finished with 19 saves.

+Reimer faced 40 shots over the last two periods as the Panthers scored three times.

+“You’re just willing yourself to make saves and hang in there and try and stay square and hope they hit you,” Reimer said.
+“Our guys had some huge blocks there at the end and it was fun to be a part of.”

-Dzingel’s second goal extended Carolina’s lead to 5-0 at 1:31 of the second.
-The Panthers got on the board when Weegar flipped in a loose puck from in front at 3:51.
+Florida got on the board when Weegar flipped in a loose puck from in front at 3:51.

 Yandle’s power-play goal with 10:26 left in the third closed the Panthers to 5-2.
 Dadonov made it 5-3 on a power-play goal with 4:08 left.